bednarikjan/bednarikjan.github.io/_posts/2015-08-08-3D_model_estimation_from_2D_image.md

 </p>

 <h2>How it works</h2>
-Since we have multiple images of the scene including a printed chessboard, it is possible to calculate both the camera intrisic and extrinsic matrix.
+Since we have multiple images of the scene including a printed chessboard, it is possible to calculate both the camera intrinsic and extrinsic matrices.
 As the next step the world -> camera frame transformation matrix is computed.
 Since the chesboard serves the purpose of the marker here and defines an XY plane (Z = 0) it is possible to compute the homography between the world plane and the image.
-Using the inverse homography matrix the coordinates of the object vertices in the 3D scene are finally obtained.
+Using the inverse homography matrix we finally obtain the coordinates of the object vertices in the 3D scene.
 <p>

 <h2>Implementation</h2>